Doctor Dragged Off United Flight Was Convicted Of Felony Of Offering Prescription Drugs For Sex With Patient

-A report claims to have uncovered the troubled past of Dr David Dao, the 69-year-old doctor who was dragged off a United Airline flight on Saturday in an incident that sparked public uproar.
+A report claims to have uncovered the troubled past of Dr. David Dao, the 69-year-old doctor who was dragged off a United Airline flight on Saturday in an incident that sparked public uproar.
 After disturbing cell phone footage emerged showing the Vietnamese-born doctor being dragged off an overbooked United Airlines flight by three security officers, a report published by the Louisville Courier-Journal claimed that court documents filed with the Kentucky Board of Medical Licensure last June reveal that Dao has a history of felony conviction for drug-related offense.

 He lost his medical license due to the conviction.